Last Updated on 2022-07-08 by Joop Beris

 One of the things I like to do on this blog, is pick apart articles written by apologists, claiming to have evidence for their beliefs or who claim to have questions designed to show atheists like me where we’re wrong or how atheism is somehow an erroneous position.
 Usually, these articles are just a rehash of claims that have been repeated ad nauseam with little new to offer.
 This post is in response to an article entitled “5 things atheists can’t prove” on the Inspired Walk website.
 As expected, it is the same kind of sad affair.

 Perhaps an example will clear this up once and for all but I’m not holding my breath.
-Suppose I go to my neighbour and tell him that I’m Batman.
-Most likely, my neighbour is going to say something like “I don’t believe you.”
+Suppose I go to my neighbor and tell him that I’m Batman.
+Most likely, my neighbor is going to say something like “I don’t believe you.”
 That reply, that is what atheism is, nothing more.

 If you’re going to say that God is real, my answer will be that: “I don’t believe you”.
 Not believing something does not need faith.
 Is that finally clear?